GenesisFR/DS1TroubleshootingGuide/README.md

 ## Your hardware configuration is below minimum specification

-Add your GPU to "[\<path-to-game\>](#glossary)\system_detail.gas" with this [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=780048558).
+Add your GPU to [\<path-to-game\>](#glossary)`\system_detail.gas` with this [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=780048558).

 # Issues unresolved

 ## Black portraits

 When using resolutions above `1024x768`, you may encounter an issue where some character portraits will become black.
 It seems like the higher the width, the more aggravating the problem becomes.
-It starts happening above `1024x768`, so any resolution like these are fine:
+It starts happening above a width of `1024`, so any resolution like these are fine:

 ```
 640x480